 Best of Both Worlds

 Most packrafters with an internal storage option will opt for a combination of bow and internal storage.
-Bulky but flexible items that probably won’t be used during the day, such as sleeping bags and tents, are perfect candidates for storing inside the tubes.
-Heavy, smaller items such as food items are also usually easy to fit through the zipper and will help lower the boat’s center of gravity.
+Bulky but flexible items that probably won’t be used during the day, such as camping and sleeping gear, are perfect candidates for storing inside the tubes.
 Some inflexible items, such as overnight backpacks, may be too large to fit through the zipper and will need to be lashed to the bow.
 Because opening the zipper releases the air in the tubes and requires the boat to be reinflated, it is often more convenient to store some day-use items like additional layers or snacks on the bow inside a dry bag.
 If you only need to store a few items on the bow, consider buying or making a bow bag.

 Small items (such as camera or snack bags) can be carried loose on your lap, attached to webbing behind your seat (depending on boat fit), kept inside a bow bag, or lashed to a bow bag or bow straps.
 In general, avoid lashing small items in your packraft cockpit because they can inhibit your movement or cause an entanglement hazard if you capsize.